 We document both empirically and through the lens of our structural framework that higher Tobin tax rates render properties more illiquid and raise aggregate housing price levels.
-From an utilitarian policymaker's perspective, this means the desirability of transfer taxes is subject to an equity-efficiency tradeoff.
 Taxes on flips can improve pricing efficiency but result in a lower price-rent ratio, which entails a large redistribution of wealth from sellers to buyers hoping to mount the housing ladder.
-Unprecedented investor demand for residential space induced by the COVID-19 pandemic has led to renewed interest in transfer taxes as a tool to promote housing affordability, especially in countries like the U.S. where housing policy is largely implemented at a local level rather than by a central regulatory authority.
+Unprecedented investor demand for residential space induced by the COVID-19 pandemic has led to renewed interest in transfer taxes as a tool to promote housing affordability, especially in countries like the U.S. where housing policy is largely implemented at a local level.
 Given the challenges with using Tobin taxes to cool housing markets, we view causal empirical analysis of alternative policy instruments - such as loan-to-value (LTV) or debt-to-income (DTI) limits on mortgages - combined with structural work which models the microstructure of property markets as a promising route for future research.